fentresspaul61B/Jellyfish-Videos/redirect_app/docs.md

 Also found that must use windows VM if want access to virutal display?
 But odd that I was given the option to add a virtual display, even though I added the ubuntu os.

+Need to connect host ports of host machine to connect to docker/web.

+How to use Docker reverse proxy?
+Reverse proxy set up?

+Add another server for load balancing and is response.

+Run python server in docker image, then add another server

+Transparent proxy.

+Http -> python_server -> performat_server ->
+Set local IP of docker with 8000

+Ngnix